- Service animal policy: What you need to know

-- Consequences for denying service to a rider with a service animal
+- Consequences for refusing to take a rider with a service animal

 If a driver refuses a rider with a service animal, the driver could face immediate and permanent deactivation if an investigation into the alleged denial verifies a wrongful denial.

-It is Lyft’s policy that drivers are permitted to ride with their service animals.
+It’s Lyft’s policy that drivers are permitted to ride with their service animals.
 However, this may limit the number of passengers you can carry, and some passengers may be uncomfortable or allergic around your service animal and will ask you to cancel their request.
-It is advised that you call the passenger in advance to notify them of the service animal.
-If they are unable to ride with your service animal, you must cancel the ride so they can request another driver.
+It’s advised that you call the passenger in advance to notify them of the service animal.
+If they’re unable to ride with your service animal, you must cancel the ride so they can request another driver.
 Pro-tip: If the request came from nearby, sign out of driver mode for a minute so that you don't receive the passenger's next request.

 To report a Service Animal Policy violation, call 1-844-554-1297 or select 'Contact Support' at the bottom of this page.